CESNET/ExaFS-deploy/README.md

 # Deployment of ExaFS using Docker Compose + Ansible

-This repository contains ansible playbooks for deploying ExaFS with docker compose on target machine.
+This repository contains ansible playbooks for deploying [ExaFS](https://github.com/CESNET/) with docker compose on target machine.

 ## Introductory Notes

-* The Ansible playbooks expect the target OS to be RPM-based – RHEL 9 or Rocky Linux.
+* The Ansible playbooks currently expect the target OS to be RPM-based – RHEL 9 or Rocky Linux.
+Other OS support in progress.
 * Services are installed under the root account, with possible privilege escalation to the `deploy` user.
 * You must set up an SSH key on the target server and have Ansible installed to run the playbook.

 ## What Needs to Be Resolved in Advance